 The idea of the perpetual virginity of Mary originated from an apocryphal book called the Infancy Gospel of James, The Protoevangelium of James.
 This book was written around the 2nd century.
 By contrast, the authoritative New Testament books were written and confirmed by the apostles (Luke 11:49; 1 Corinthians 12:28; Ephesians 2:20; Ephesians 3:5; 2 Peter 3:2).

 To teach the doctrine of the perpetual virginity of Mary, is to depend on false teachings and human traditions that are not supported by the Scriptures.
-It was certainly not sinful for Mary to have sexual relations with her husband Joseph.
+It was certainly not sinful for Mary to have sexual relations with her husband Joseph after the birth of Jesus.
 In fact, it would have been sinful for her to restrain from it throughout her marriage (1 Corinthians 7:3–5).
 There is no biblical or rational reason why Mary would have needed to stay a virgin after giving birth to Christ.